Professor John Finlay

 Biography

 John Finlay graduated LLB (Hons) in the University of Edinburgh in 1993 where he was winner of Lord Cooper Memorial Prize for Most Distinguished LLB (Honours) graduate.
 He then tutored at Edinburgh from 1993-1998 and, from 1995-6, was a lecturer in law.
 He completed his PhD in legal history in 1997, being joint winner of the Jeremiah Dalziel Prize in British History in the same year.
 John moved to Glasgow in 1998 as a lecturer in law.
 He was later promoted to senior lecturer and, in 2013, to a personal chair in Scots law.
 From 2006 until 2012 he was Chief Adviser of Studies in Law and acted as Deputy Chief Adviser from 2012-15.
-From 2013 he has been Student Mobility Officer in the College of Social Sciences.
+He was Undergraduate Director from 2016 until 2022.
+Since 2013 he has been Student Mobility Officer in the College of Social Sciences and, from 2023, chair of the Translation of Grades Subcommittee.

 John has been a Fellow of the Royal Historical Society since 2003 and of the Society of Antiquaries in Scotland since 2002.
 From 1997-2005, he was one of the honorary publication secretaries of the Scottish Legal History Society.
 John has served on the Council of the Stair Society and was twice, 2000-2004 and 2012-2014, secretary and treasurer of the Scottish History Group.
 He has also published with both the Stair Society and the Scottish Record Society.
 He has been involved in a number of international research collaborations, including three projects funded by the Gerda Henkl Stiftung and one by the Rheinisches Institut für Notarrecht.

-John is a member of the AHRC Peer Review College and is a Research Assessor with the Carnegie Trust.
-He has published extensively in the area of legal history, including four books, the last of which appeared in July 2015 (aided by funding from the AHRC).
-He has also written a short text on the contemporary law of Trusts.
+John was formerly a member of the AHRC Peer Review College and a Research Assessor with the Carnegie Trust.
+He has published extensively in the area of legal history, including six books, the last of which appeared in 2023.
+He is currently working on lawyers in the 19th century.

 Research interests